WILLATRONIX/Axiom-Assets-Markdown/help-pages/important/privacy-policy.md

 Account association via visitor identifiers is used exclusively for security, moderation, and abuse prevention.

+## Discord Bot Privacy

+The Axiom Asset Library Discord bot is operated by **WILLATRONIX LTD** and functions as a client of the Axiom Asset Library API.

+### Data Collection and Usage

+The bot **does not store any personal data**.
+It interacts directly with the website's API to:

+-   Listen for new asset uploads.
+-   Retrieve and return asset information in response to commands.
+-   Provide search results or notifications.

+All data accessed by the bot is temporary and only used to fulfill user requests.
+No Discord messages or personal information are stored by the bot.

+### Data Sharing

+The bot does **not share any data** with third parties.
+All API interactions are internal and serve only to deliver content from the Axiom Asset Library.

+### Security

+API requests from the bot are secure.
+Since the bot does not store any data, no user data is retained beyond the API responses themselves.

 ## Data Usage

 Data collected by Axiom Asset Library is used solely to:

 -   Authenticate users and visitors
 -   Maintain account security
 -   Prevent abuse and ban evasion
 -   Enable moderation and troubleshooting
 -   Provide core website functionality

 No data is used for advertising, profiling, or analytics beyond basic operational needs.